sg-developer-portal/doc-portal-publisher-guide/limitations.md

 **We are working on solutions to fix this but we are discouraging it in the meantime as it could dampen your Doc Portal experience.**

-## Renew Gitlab Project Access Token

-The GitLab project access token has a validity of 365 days and must be renewed before it expires to avoid synchronization issues between your repository and documentation.
-To renew the GitLab project access token:

-   1. Access the 'Manage Documentation' page for a document that was published using the GitLab project access token.
-   2. Click on the 'Renew Project GitSource' button.
-This action will renew the token and update the existing documentation with the new token."